crf8472/libarcstk/DESIGN.md

-I used the project to improve my C++ knowledge while achieving the solution of a real task.When it eventually grew to a certain point, I thought that I could share it.
+I used the project to improve my C++ knowledge while achieving the solution of a real task.
+When it eventually grew to a certain point, I felt that I could share it.
 This decision motivated me to reflect my API design.
 I noted the following points mainly as a log for myself.
 Libarcstk is at least intended to obey these requirements.